PORTLAND, Ore — Kyle Iboshi is an award-winning investigative news reporter with KGW.

 In 2011, the East-West Center selected Kyle to participate in the Korea-U.S. Journalists Exchange.
 During the fellowship, Kyle traveled throughout South Korea to meet with government leaders, academics and military officials.

 In 2013, Kyle traveled to Japan through an international reporting fellowship from the International Center for Journalists.
-Kyle received an Emmy award for his special report on Japanese tsunami debris.
+Kyle received an Emmy award for his special report on Japanese tsunami debris, along with a national reporting award from the Asian American Journalists Association.

 Kyle graduated from Glencoe High School in Hillsboro, Oregon.
 He attended Washington State University, earning a BA from the Edward R. Murrow School of Communication.
 His first job was at KDRV-TV (ABC) in Medford, Oregon.
 In 1996, he moved to Bend, Oregon to work for KTVZ-TV (NBC) as a morning anchor.
 From 1996 to 2000 Kyle reported for KLAS-TV (CBS) in Las Vegas, Nevada.

-He is an active member of the Asian American Journalists Association and the Oregon State Bar Press Broadcast Council.
-Kyle has participated in the Journalists Law School at Loyola Law School and the FBI's Citizen's Academy.
+He is an active member of AAJA and Investigative Reporters & Editors.
+He has served on the Oregon State Bar Press Broadcast Council and participated in the FBI's Citizen's Academy.

-Kyle has received various local and regional awards for his work including honors from the National Academy of Television Arts & Sciences, Associated Press, Oregon Association of Broadcasters, AAJA and Electronic Media Awards.
+Kyle has received various national, local, and regional awards for his work including honors from the National Academy of Television Arts & Sciences, Radio Television Digital News Association, Associated Press, Oregon Association of Broadcasters, AAJA and Electronic Media Awards.

-Kyle lives in Portland with his wife and three sons.
+Kyle lives in Portland with his wife.
+He has three sons.
 He enjoys golf, cooking and travel.